Annie Maria Barnes

-Annie Maria Barnes (pen name, Cousin Annie; May 28, 1857 – unknown) was a 19th-century American journalist, editor, and author from South Carolina.
+Annie Maria Barnes (pen name, Cousin Annie; May 28, 1857 – October 21, 1933, or December 31, 1943) was a 19th-century American journalist, editor, and author from South Carolina.
 At the age of eleven, she wrote an article for the Atlanta Constitution, and at the age of fifteen, she became a regular correspondent of that journal.
-In 1887, she began publishing The Acanthus, a juvenile paper issued in the South.
+In 1887, she began publishing The Acanthus, a juvenile paper published in the Southern United States.
 Barnes published novels from 1887 (Some lowly lives and the heights they reached) until at least 1927 (A knight of Carolina).

 Early life and education

 Annie Maria Barnes was born in Columbia, South Carolina, May 28, 1857.
 She was a daughter of James Daniel and Henrietta Jackson Neville Barnes.
 Her mother, a Neville, traced her descent in a direct line from the Earl of Warwick.
-Her family was left at the close of the American Civil War, like most Southerners, without means.
+At the end of the American Civil War, he family like most Southerners, was left with limited financial means.

 Barnes was educated in the public schools of Atlanta, Georgia.
 She came from a family of editors, and naturally turned to literature.
 When 11 years of age, she wrote an article for the Atlanta Constitution, which was published and favorably noticed by the editor, and at 15, she became a regular correspondent of that journal.